-I am often asked how to make money online, and although there are many ways to do so, some are easier than others.
-What I do know, is that there are no get rich quick schemes, and anyone who tells you otherwise is lying.
-If you want to make money online, be prepared to put in the time, and in some cases, a fair amount of money.
+I am often asked how to make money online, and although there are many ways to do it, some are easier than others.
+There are no get-rich-quick schemes, and anyone who tells you otherwise is lying.
+Be prepared to put in the time and a fair amount of money in some cases.

-My best advice is to treat your online endeavour like you’re running your own business.
+My best advice is to treat your online endeavour like a business.
 It’s that simple.
-The good news is that, if you’re not afraid of working hard, you can earn some pretty good money.
-To help you get inspired, I’ve created the following list, of 60 ways to make money online in Canada.
+And if you’re not afraid of working hard, you can earn some pretty good money.
+To help you get inspired, here are 51 ways to make money online in Canada.

 1. Become a Freelance Writer

-If you love to write, there are many websites out there that will pay you to create content.
-It helps if you have knowledge in a specific area ie. personal finance, travel, parenting etc. The more you write in a particular niche, the more you can establish yourself as a trusted voice.
-A great way to get noticed is to start a blog, which can act as a resume of sorts.
+The more you write in a particular niche, the more you can establish yourself as a trusted voice.
+A great way to get noticed is to start a blog, as it can act as a resume of sorts.

 2. Sell Homemade Goods on Etsy

-If you’re into arts and crafts, there’s money to be made by selling your creations on Etsy, one of the best websites for selling homemade goods.
-Millions of people browse Etsy, giving you a huge audience that you can sell your products to.
+If you enjoy arts and crafts, you can make good money selling your own products on Etsy, the world’s largest online marketplace for homemade and vintage goods.
+Millions of people visit Etsy, giving you a huge audience where you can sell your products.

-Millions of people worldwide are making money by renting out their homes, or even a room in their home, via Airbnb.
+Millions worldwide are making money by renting out their homes, or even a room in their home, via Airbnb.
 In fact, some have managed to make Airbnb their full-time business.
-The beauty of Airbnb is that you choose when to make your home available, and the price you’ll charge.
+The beauty of Airbnb is that you choose when to make your home available and the price you’ll charge.

 Find out how to list your property through Airbnb, and turn your property into an income-earning machine.